 Pfizer Oncology Together

-Pfizer Oncology Together offers the Patient Co-Pay Assistance program, the Pfizer Patient Assistance Program, and the Care Champion Program.
+Pfizer Oncology Together offers the Pfizer Oncology Together Co-Pay Savings Program, the Pfizer Patient Assistance Program, and the Care Champion Program.

-Copay savings are available for eligible, commercially insured patients who are prescribed certain Pfizer Oncology oral or injectable medications.
+Co-pay savings are available for eligible, commercially insured patients who are prescribed certain Pfizer Oncology oral or injectable medications.
 Limits, terms, and conditions apply depending on the medication prescribed.
-Click here to learn more or to enroll your patient in Patient Co-Pay Assistance.
+To learn more or to enroll your patient in Pfizer Oncology Together Co-Pay Savings Program, please visit the Pfizer Oncology Together Co-Pay Savings Program or call 877-744-5675.

 Pfizer Patient Assistance Program

 The Care Champion Program is a free patient support program for patients prescribed a Pfizer Oncology medication.
 Patients are partnered with a dedicated Care Champion who has social work experience and can provide resources that may help with some of their daily challenges, no matter where they are in the treatment journey.
-Click here to learn more or to enroll your patient in the Care Champion Program.
+To learn more or to enroll your patient in the Care Champion Program, please visit www.pfizeroncologytogether.com/hcp/patient-support#care-champion-program.

-Adjuvant treatment of postmenopausal women with ER-positive early breast cancer who have received 2 to 3 years of tamoxifen and are switched to Aromasin for completion of a total of 5 consecutive years of adjuvant hormonal therapy; treatment of advanced breast cancer in postmenopausal women whose disease has progressed following tamoxifen therapy
+Adjuvant treatment of postmenopausal women with estrogen receptor–positive early breast cancer who have received 2 to 3 years of tamoxifen and are switched to Aromasin for completion of 5 consecutive years total of adjuvant hormonal therapy; treatment of advanced breast cancer in postmenopausal women whose disease has progressed following tamoxifen therapy

-Treatment, in combination with binimetinib, of patients with unresectable or metastatic melanoma and a BRAF V600E or V600K mutation, as detected by an FDA-approved test; treatment, in combination with cetuximab, of adults with metastatic colorectal cancer and a BRAF V600E mutation, as detected by an FDA-approved test, after previous therapy
+Treatment, in combination with binimetinib, of patients with unresectable or metastatic melanoma and a BRAF V600E or V600K mutation, as detected by an FDA-approved test; treatment, in combination with cetuximab, of adults with metastatic colorectal cancer and a BRAF V600E mutation, as detected by an FDA-approved test, after previous therapy; treatment, in combination with binimetinib, of adult patients with metastatic non–small cell lung cancer with a BRAF V600E mutation, as detected by an FDA-approved test

-Treatment of adult patients with HR-positive, HER2-negative advanced or metastatic breast cancer in combination with either an aromatase inhibitor as initial endocrine-based therapy in postmenopausal women or in men, or with fulvestrant in patients with disease progression following endocrine therapy
+Treatment of adult patients with hormone receptor–positive, HER2-negative advanced or metastatic breast cancer in combination with either an aromatase inhibitor as initial endocrine-based therapy, or with fulvestrant in patients with disease progression following endocrine therapy

-In combination with avelumab, for the first-line treatment of advanced RCC; in combination with pembrolizumab, for the first-line treatment of advanced RCC; as a single agent, for the treatment of advanced RCC after failure of 1 prior systemic therapy
+In combination with avelumab, for the first-line treatment of advanced renal cell carcinoma (RCC); in combination with pembrolizumab, for the first-line treatment of advanced RCC; as a single agent, for the treatment of advanced RCC after failure of 1 prior systemic therapy

 Treatment of newly diagnosed CD33-positive acute myeloid leukemia (AML) in adults and pediatric patients 1 month and older; treatment of relapsed or refractory CD33-positive AML in adults and pediatric patients 2 years and older